rfly-openha/documents/2_tutorial/profust_reliability.md

 ## Input Arguments

-`s` —— A list of system states.
+`s` —— An array of system state vectors if `msf` is not None.
+Otherwise, its an array of the degree of membership of system states.

 ---

-`f` —— The membership function.
+`f` —— The membership function, specified as a callble object, or just `None`.

-Membership function represents the degree of membership between an element and a set.
+The membership function represents the degree of membership between an element and a set.
 In fuzzy mathematics, the degree of membership is in $[0,1]$.

 ---